Learn more about MHU’s world-renowned experts.

 Julie grew up in Kewanee, Illinois, and is the current Youth Extension Coordinator for animal sciences and also coaches the horse judging team.
 She earned her A.A. from Black Hawk East College and her B.S. from Oklahoma State University.
 She received her M.S. from Kansas State University in 2000.
 Julie teaches the Beginning Horse Evaluation and the Advanced Horse Evaluation courses as well as a training class.
 Learn more.

 Karen Waite is an Equine Extension Specialist in Michigan and teaches and advises Equine students in the MSU Department of Animal Science.
 In her Extension roles she coordinates the Adult Equine Extension program, the Michigan Equine Survey, and is the Director of Leadership Development for My Horse University.
 Learn more.

-Dr. Carissa Wickens joined the faculty in the Department of Animal and Food Sciences at the University of Delaware (UD) in July of 2009 as the Assistant Professor of Equine Science.
-She also serves as the Equine Extension Specialist for the state of Delaware...Learn more.
+Carissa Wickens is an Assistant Professor in the Department of Animal Sciences at the University of Florida, and serves as an Extension Equine Specialist for the state of Florida....Learn more.

 Carey A. Williams, Ph.D., joined Rutgers University in July 2003 as its Equine Extension Specialist, taking an active role in teaching, conducting research and working with the equine and academic communities to ensure the viability of the horse industry in New Jersey.
 A Wisconsin native, Dr. Williams earned her Ph.D. in Animal and Poultry Sciences, with an emphasis on Equine Nutrition and Exercise Physiology, in June 2003 from Virginia Polytechnic Institute and State University.
 Learn more.